Neurological Disorders in Adults

 • Thermography – It measures temperature changes within the body or specific organs.
 It is used to evaluate pain syndromes, nerve root compression, etc.

-• Single-photon emission computed tomography (SPECT) – it is used to diagnose tumors and infections and locate the position of seizures, stress fractures, etc.
+• Single-photon emission computed tomography (SPECT) – It is used to diagnose tumors and infections and locate the position of seizures, stress fractures, etc.

 • Polysomnogram – It measures body and brain activities during sleep, thus helping to diagnose sleep disorders.